-If you’ve ever stood in the baking aisle staring at two bags—one labeled “almond meal” and the other “wheat flour”—wondering if you can just swap them in your favorite cookie recipe, you’re not alone.
-I’ve been there too, holding a bag of almond meal like it’s some mysterious ancient grain, hoping it won’t turn my banana bread into a brick.
+You are not the only one who stood in the baking aisle holding two bags-both an almond meal and wheat flour- wondering if you can swap them in your favorite recipe for cookies.
+That bag of almond meal looks almost like a strange ancient grain to me; I just hope that it won't make my banana bread become a brick.
 Spoiler: it almost did.

 What Even Is Almond Meal—and How Is It Different from Wheat Flour?